wklken/fetch/README.md

 A command line http test tool.
 Maintain the cases via git and pure text

-After creating the data in backend, we want to test the api via http request and assert the response, the postman & newman are easy for this.
+After creating the data in backend, we want to test the apis via http request and assert the response, the postman & newman are easy for this.

 But when you get more than maybe 50+ cases, the exported json file shared with your teams is huge, maybe more than 10000 lines, it's hard to maintain in the future.